A Content Refresh Workflow for Small Content Teams

 Step 2: Audit one page before assigning edits

 Page Refresh AI is designed for this step.
 Paste one public URL, review the report, and decide which changes belong in the edit brief.
-It is intentionally not a broad research suite or visibility tracker.
+It is intentionally not a broad research suite, ranking-monitoring workspace, link-analysis system, or publishing system.

 Step 3: Group the edit brief by work type